 Chair: Prof Greg Metha, the University of Adelaide

-Greg Metha is a professor in the School of Chemistry, Faculty of Sciences, at the University of Adelaide.
+Greg Metha is a professor in the School of Physical Sciences, Faculty of Sciences, at the University of Adelaide.
 Greg has been studying the interactions of light and matter for over 30 years; his research uses light sources across the entire electromagnetic spectrum, from lasers to synchrotrons, investigating a range of molecular phenomena to discover new molecules and explore their properties.
 He heads the Metal Cluster Laboratory which focuses on the exploration of the physical and chemical properties of metallic sub-nanometre particles underpinned by advanced computational modelling, the advancement of novel catalysts based on metal clusters, and building novel apparatus and instrumentation including pioneering work developing gas-phase photocatalysis reactors that operate under concentrated radiation.
 His most recent work involves using light to produce chemical fuels directly from sunlight such as hydrogen from water-splitting, and hydrocarbons from CO2 reduction.

 Co-Chair, Prof Gus Nathan, the University of Adelaide